MIB Motor Insurers Bureau Compensation Claims Amounts How Much Can I Claim Guide

 |Knee Injury||Minor||£4,750 - £19,500||Damage to the knee, causing loss of function or pain as result of the injury that will last less than a month.|

 The average payment made for whiplash depends on the duration and extent of the injury.
 However, you must ensure that there is medical evidence to support your claim of a whiplash in the first place.
 When it comes to the average amount received by people for whiplash, the amount varies not only because of the peculiarity of each situation, but also because of the solicitors who made the claim.
 Some are more effective than others.
-Compensation ranges from £700 for a couple of weeks of mild discomfort, to over £6500 for whiplash with more severe symptoms, that lasts for some months.
+Under various MIB costs tables, compensation ranges from £700 for a couple of weeks of mild discomfort, to over £6500 for whiplash with more severe symptoms, that lasts for some months.

 Depending on the chronicity of the injury and whiplash, the compensation varies.
 If you engage our services, you can be assured that we will always seek the most compensation possible on your behalf.
 The amount you can claim for whiplash is dependent on these factors: